micmejia/bible-dump/NKJV/1 Samuel/1 Sam 8.md

 And Samuel heard all the words of the people, and he repeated them in the hearing of the Lord.

 ###### 22
 So the Lord said to Samuel, "Heed their voice, and make them a king."
-And Samuel said to the men of Israel, "Every man go to his city." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Samuel 8:16 LXX _cattle_
+And Samuel said to the men of Israel, "Every man go to his city."